Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AppService.AvailabilityZone.md

 ## RECOMMENDATION

-To improve the resiliency of app service plan instances against zone failures, it is recommended to use availability zones.
-This configuration enhances fault tolerance and ensures continued operation even if one zone experiences an outage.
+Consider using enabling zone redundency using availability zones to improve the resiliency of your solution.

 ## EXAMPLES